THANK YOU FOR SIGNING UP!

 We are a unique meal and social services program in that we serve meals to seated guests who eat at tablecloth covered tables with china and flatware.
 Often musicians play for our guests.
 Coffee, tea, juice are available all night long.
 We call those that join us guests as befits a social service evening that looks to dignity and love to help those in need.

 We serve all who come to us in need without any questions or requirements other than they enjoy each other’s company and respect all that share the night.
 Some are homeless and living on the streets, some are what is termed urban poor – with some income but not enough to provide, others are elderly – lonely and in need of companionship as well as nutrition.
 Others are working poor – with jobs that barely pay enough for them to survive.
 All are in need and all are welcome.
-Some have been recently released from prison and have a right and deserve a new chance – we recognize that are there to help them.
+Some have been recently released from prison and have a right and deserve a new chance – we recognize that and are there to help them.
 A major part of the night involves socialization – a step in helping people feel comfortable with each other.
 Our social worker has stressed that warding off dementia and feelings of isolation involve proper nutrition, social interaction and consistency.
 We provide all three.
 Volunteers that serve frequently often have very tender and meaningful interactions with our guests.

 We are inspected by the same city agency that rates restaurants.
 They are just as tough on us – checking things like the temperature of water in the rest rooms, presence of any rodent droppings, any food on the floor of the refrigerator, mold in the icemaker, dented cans of pasta sauce and the presence of gloves and hats for everyone in the kitchen while food is prepared.
 We ask all volunteers to wear gloves and change them if one touches one’s face, uses the bathroom or touches a cell phone.
 There is no five second rule.
 If something touches the floor it must be rewashed.
 Any food placed before a guest cannot be reserved.
 All food on tables must be thrown out at the end of the evening.
-Wash your hands and remember that what is a little cold could be a trip to the emergency room for our guests.
+Wash your hands and remember that what is a little cold or cough could be a trip to the emergency room for our guests.
 Gloves are available all night in the coat check room.

 Volunteers are encouraged to check bags and outer clothing (the hall gets quite warm with 270 people).
 A staff member is always present with the clothing and volunteers are not allowed to get their own possessions but must present their claim tickets.

 Monday Night Hospitality has a retired NYPD officer present for the safety of our guests as well as the safety of our volunteers.
 We ask that volunteers use good judgment in talking to guests (such interaction is encouraged) and never give out personal information.
-At any point a volunteer for any reason feels uncomfortable that should immediately go to George or Nancy and they will be reassigned to a different part of night.
-If guests are having a dispute of any kind we ask volunteers to remove themselves and tell a supervisor so that we can offer assistance to those guests.
+At any point a volunteer for any reason feels uncomfortable that should immediately go to George or Nancy and they will be reassigned to a different part of the night.
+If guests are having a dispute of any kind, we ask volunteers to remove themselves and tell a supervisor so that we can offer assistance to those guests.
 We try to negotiate and serve rather than punish guests.
 Often a kind word or explanation by a trained staff member is all that is needed.
 Guests know that unacceptable behavior will result in them not being allowed to be in community with us and they value their place in Monday night’s event.

 Our guests use two bathrooms in the hall that leads to our coat check, a ladies room on the first floor and bathrooms on the mezzanine level on the Lexington Ave side of the hall.
 Volunteers are encouraged to use the disabled bathroom which is locked (the key is kept with the coat check team.
 It is clean and permits volunteers to be safe and to return to their work quickly.